 (2) The CEO may arrange with any member of the Public Sector as defined in the Public Sector Management Act 1994, whether by way of delegation under section 20 or otherwise, to provide court security or custodial services other than the management, control and security of a lock-up or court custody centre.

-20. Delegation
+20. CEO may delegate

 (1) The CEO may, by instrument, delegate any of the CEO’s functions under this Act other than a power specified in subsection (2) to any person except —